 North Carolina follows a legal doctrine known as “contributory negligence,” which can create obstacles for accident survivors.
 Under this doctrine, a crash victim cannot recover compensation if he or she contributed to causing the accident.
 For example, a driver who is deemed 10% at fault will be prevented from recovery, despite playing a minimal role in the crash.
 Because of North Carolina’s strict contributory negligence laws, which insurance companies often use to deny liability and avoid paying claims, it is absolutely crucial for North Carolinians to have aggressive legal representation if a crash occurs.

 An attorney can also provide guidance if other insurance issues arise, such as a scenario where the at-fault driver is uninsured or underinsured.
 In this type of situation, compensation may be available through the injury victim’s own Uninsured Motorist (UM)/Underinsured Motorist (UIM) policy.

-Charlotte Car Accident Attorneys Fighting for Injury Settlements
+Our Charlotte Car Accident Attorneys Can Help

 Determining whether you are receiving a fair settlement can be difficult.
 The Charlotte accident law firm of Dewey, Ramsay & Hunt, P.A. will help you determine what you are entitled to before agreeing to any settlement or signing any documents.
 We can also represent you in dealing with your insurance company and any additional parties that might be involved.
 Contact us online today, or call our law offices at (704) 377-3737 to schedule your free consultation.